 Below are several patients before and after pictures on the day of their surgery.

 This type of treatment is often the simplest in that it involves the shortest timeframe to resuming natural function and the least number of steps in the oral surgery office and in your dentist's office.
-Contact Madison Oral Surgery & Dental Implants for a consultation today to find out if this option is right for you.
+Contact Madison Oral Surgery & Dental Implants for a consultation today to find out if this option is right for you or if you are a candidate for dental implants.
+We also provide single tooth replacements.

 Below are several patients before and after pictures on the day of their surgery.